langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

       shift
     fi

     # Are we using the special syntax?
-Make sure $1 isn't empty, then
+Ensure $1 isn't empty, then
     # match the first 3 characters of $1 to see if they are '...', then
     # make sure there isn't a slash by trying a substitution; if it fails,
     # there's no slash.